Image copyright AFP / Getty Images

 Discontent over living standards in French Guiana has led to a large-scale blockade on Monday.

+The territory has regained control of its space station (more on that later) but anger there is not going away.
 Despite being in South America, French Guiana remains part of France and has been paralysed by protests against a lack of investment from the mainland.

 Demonstrators, led by a masked group known as the 500 Brothers, have been fighting for $2.5bn (£2bn) in aid.